opendatacube/odc-tools/docs/db-core-interface.md

 This proposal is for a replacement of the ODC Index and Database API and a change in the internal model of *Datasets*.

-# Background

-**Damien to expand here**

-> Instead of storing heterogeneous dataset structures in the database and in
-> code, with an unmaintainable mess of code to do dynamic searching and
-> lookups.
-Decide on a consistent Dataset model, and normalise datasets on
-> their way into the Index.
+## Summary

+Instead of storing heterogeneous dataset structures in the database with a lot of flexibility in what is indexed (in a database index sense), a new database structure with required fields stored as database columns, and only ancilliary data in the dynamic `json` metadata column will be implemented.
+This will result in simpler, more maintainable code in the ODC Core, much simpler indexes and easier and likely faster querying.

+Key changes suggested are documented in detail below, but include the following:

+- Add required *geometry* field(s) with defined CRS
+- Add required *temporal* field(s) with defined time zone
+- Remove custom indexing and replace with standard indices
+- Change auto-matching to require exact match of bands
+- Implement methods for bulk-insertion of datasets and streaming of dataset listings.

 # Problems with the Database API